-Celebrate the new warmer weather by hosting an outdoor party.
-You want any party you throw to run without a hitch.
+Celebrate the nice weather by hosting an outdoor party.
+You want any party you throw to run without a hitch, so it's essential to be prepared in all aspects of planning.
 Whether you have a pool party, backyard barbecue, or rooftop get-together, avoid these mistakes to ensure that your guests have a great time.

 01 of 10

 It can be challenging to know how much food to prepare for any party.
 This is why it’s important to have a head count of how many to expect.
-Then you may want to make a little extra, to keep people from going away hungry.
-It’s also nice to have more food in case someone else shows up unexpectedly.
+Even then, you may want to make a little extra, to keep people from leaving hungry.
+It’s also nice to have more food in case someone else shows up unexpectedly or someone brings a plus one they didn't tell you about.

-You don’t want your guests to be thirsty, so make sure you have plenty for them to drink.
-If you serve alcoholic beverages, also provide plenty of nonalcoholic beverages.
+You also don’t want your guests to be thirsty, so make sure you have plenty for them to drink.
+If you serve alcoholic beverages, also provide plenty of nonalcoholic beverages to keep people hydrated.

 02 of 10

 Even if you allow unexpected guests to crash your party, there is one type of guest you don’t want: bugs.
-Flying insects can make your human guests miserable when they’re supposed to be having fun, so don’t forget to provide some sort of insect repellent for your outdoor party.
+Flying insects can make your guests miserable when they’re supposed to be having fun, so don’t forget to provide some sort of insect repellent for your outdoor party.
+You can place repellants around the area and also offer insect spray for guests who seem to attract more bugs.

 03 of 10